Surgical Tech Classes & Courses

 100% Online and Self-Paced

-The program is online, and self-paced allowing students to learn at their own pace and from the comfort of their homes.
+The program is fully online, and self-paced allowing students to learn at their own pace and from the comfort of their homes.
 This flexibility is particularly beneficial for adult learners and those with busy schedules.

 Students don’t need to attend in-person classes, as they can manage their study time around their existing commitments, whether they are working professionals or have family responsibilities.

-Auburn University Certificate
+Accredited University Certificate

 This certification adds significant value to their credentials and is recognized by employers in the healthcare industry.